Today’s Post by Joe Farace

 A personal note: I’m having surgery on my right hand today and will be in a cast for two weeks.
 I’ve prepared a series of posts that hopefully will run until the cast is removed.
 After that I’ll have a brace on my hand for several weeks, which hopefully will let me make photographs and type.
 Check my Instagram feed (@joefarace) for updates on how I’m doing with posts by Mary.

-I bought my first imported car, the 1958 Volvo PV444, at left, in 1964 for the princely sum of $395.
-As a steelworker, my father was not amused.
+I bought my first imported car, the 1958 Volvo PV444 shown in the fuzzy photo below, back in 1964 for the princely sum of $395.
+As a steelworker and staunch union man, my father was not amused.

-My car was one of the last PV444’s because later in 1958, the new PV544 model was phased in.
-Differences included a curved one-piece windshield to replace the two panes of flat glass of the 444, larger taillights, and a ribbon-type speedometer.
-The 444’s 3-speed manual transmission was also replaced by a 4-speed unit.
+My car was one of the last of the PV444’s because later in 1958, the new PV544 model, an example seen at right, was phased in.
+Differences in the new model included a curved one-piece windshield to replace the 444’s two panes of flat glass, larger taillights and a ribbon-type speedometer.
+The 444’s three-speed on-the-floor manual transmission was replaced by a four-speed unit.

-Later I would go on to own other Volvos, including a 240DL and 700 series 2.4 L turbo diesel wagons and I loved all of them in their own way.
-But when I look at the cars the company produces now, I don’t get the same feelings—except for the Polestar, aseptically the way cool wagon—although I am sure that they are just as safe and dependable as any Volvo ever made.
-And these are just a few of the reasons that some kind of Volvo is part of my search for a new car.
+Later I would go on to own other Volvo automobiles, including a 240DL wagon and a 700 series 2.4 L turbo diesel wagon and I loved all of them in their own way.
+But when I look at the cars the company produces now, I don’t get the same feelings although I am sure that they are just as safe and dependable as any Volvo ever made.